Stormy9/Stormy9.github.io/CS460/references/bootstrap/index.md

 It **is** kinda awesome to learn how to do those things yourself from scratch, too, though.
 Preferably first.   [=

-Much like `HTML` & `CSS`, Bootstrap is reasonably easy to learn.
+Much like `html` & `css`, Bootstrap is reasonably easy to learn.
 So long as you're comfortably familiar with the other two going into it.

 <br>